 Last week, the Hong Kong Court of Appeal refused to grant liquidators (the “Liquidators“) of Galleria (Hong Kong) Limited (“Galleria“), a Hong Kong company, leave to appeal to the Court of Final Appeal in relation to their action against one of Galleria’s former lenders (the “Bank“) for knowing receipt, dishonest assistance and fraudulent trading.

 The Court of Appeal’s decision marks yet another victory for the Bank in defending this piece of insolvency litigation, which commenced in 2016.

-Herbert Smith Freehills acted for the Bank.
-We successfully defended the Bank after a 15-day trial in the High Court in 2019 (see our blog post here), and in the ensuing appeal to the Court of Appeal in 2021 (see the Court of Appeal’s Judgment here).
+Herbert Smith Freehills act for the Bank.
+We successfully defended the Bank after a 15-day trial in the High Court in 2019 (see blog post here), and in the ensuing appeal to the Court of Appeal in 2021 (link to the Court of Appeal’s Judgment).

 The Court of Appeal’s decision on leave is a reminder of the difficulties in appealing against findings of facts (especially concurrent ones), and illustrates the Court’s scrutiny of attempts by intended appellants to dress up challenges to findings of fact as challenges to questions of law.

 Galleria was part of a multi-national furniture business.
 In its heyday in the early 2000s, it obtained import and export facilities from leading commercial banks in Hong Kong and the US, including the Bank.

 In 2009, it transpired that Galleria’s directors (the “Fus“, a husband-and-wife duo) had perpetrated an ongoing fraudulent scheme involving the fabrication of bills of lading submitted to lenders (including the Bank) and of its books and records.
 Galleria was wound up and the Liquidators were appointed.